Blank-Wallet/extension-whitepaper/src/blank-token/blank-token.md

 ## 7.1.
 Fee Reduction for Token Holders

-As previously discussed, wallet users will be subject to a service fee.
+As previously discussed, wallet users will be subject to a service fee when using certain privacy features.
 However, BLANK token holders will benefit from notable fee reductions.
 Such a fee reduction will be tier-based and will depend on the amount of tokens held:
 1,000 tokens will equate to a 10% fee reduction;
 5,000 tokens - 15% fee reduction;
 10,000 - 25% fee reduction.